 What are AJ Bell's charges?

-- 0.25% for holding up to £250,000 in any investment type (funds, shares, ETFs and so on), with charges reducing for amounts above that (0.10% up to £1m, 0.05% up to £2m, no charge on anything above that); for shares, trusts, and ETFs there is a cap of £25 per quarter for the SIPP, and £7.50 per quarter for the ISA or dealing account
+- For shares, trusts, and ETFs there is a cap of £25 per quarter for Sipps, and £7.50 per quarter for the ISA or dealing account

-- Between £4.95 and £9.95 to trade shares and investment trusts online, depending on frequency
+- £4.95 and £9.95 to trade shares and investment trusts online, depending on the frequency

 Who is AJ Bell good for?